alexandreamat/TinyRTOS/README.md

 The `arch` directory contains lower-level hardware-specific code that abstracts the details of the underlying hardware.
-This abstraction is achieved through the implementation of a Hardware Abstraction Layer (HAL).
+This abstraction is achieved by implementing of a Hardware Abstraction Layer (HAL).
 The HAL is a set of software functions that encapsulate the low-level hardware details and provide a consistent interface to the rest of the system.

-The `include` and `src` directories contain higher-level code used by the system, which do not depend on the platform.
+The `include` and `src` directories contain higher-level code used by the system, which does not depend on the platform.

- - `kernel`: The OS kernel code, and the `libc` directory contains the implementation of standard C library functions, such as `clock()`
+ - `kernel`: The OS kernel code and the `libc` directory contains the implementation of standard C library functions, such as `clock()`
- - `posix`: Implementation of the Portable Operating System Interface (POSIX) API, which provides a standardized API for software running on different operating systems; this is a wrapper around kernel functions
+ - `posix`: Implementation of the Portable Operating System Interface (POSIX) API, which provides a standardised API for software running on different operating systems; this is a wrapper around kernel functions
  - `libc`: Implementation of ISO C functions that require support from the OS
  - `utils` Basic data structures and algorithms used by the system; for instance, queues, heaps, lists, and hash maps belong here